Physician Leadership Programs

 KMA launched the first Kentucky Physicians Leadership Academy during the 2015 Annual Meeting.
 This event is a daylong session offering training on a variety of topics that aim to help make physicians better leaders in medicine.
 Contact Miranda Mosley at email@example.com for more information.

-The second cohort of the Kentucky Physicians Leadership Institute will meet in the summer of 2018.
+The fifth cohort of the Kentucky Physicians Leadership Institute will meet in the summer of 2022.
 This exclusive Institute, held in conjunction with Butler University, includes four weekends of leadership training.
 Visit the Kentucky Foundation for Medical Care website or contact Miranda Mosley at firstname.lastname@example.org for more information.

 Medicine Now ‘On Again’ for Monalisa Tailor … in More Ways than One